2 October 2019

 Employing seasonal workers

 You’ll still be able to employ seasonal workers from the EU.
-European Temporary Leave to Remain will allow EEA citizens arriving in the UK after 29 March 2019 to live, work and study in the UK if there’s no Brexit deal.
+European Temporary Leave to Remain will allow EEA citizens arriving in the UK after 31 October2019 to live, work and study in the UK if there’s no Brexit deal.

 Food and drink labelling including organic produce